JLopez80/SecuLog/README.md

 A Python-based file monitoring and recovery tool designed for digital forensics and security analysis.
 It continiously monitors a directory for suspicious activity such as rapid file deletion.
 It also logs every event and automatically recovers deleted files from a stored snapshot.

 ## Getting Started
-Once you've confirmed that all requirements are installed, follow these steps (can be done in terminal or code editor.
+Confirm all [requirments](requirements.txt) are met (can be done in terminal or code editor.
 Up to preference):
 1. **Create the Project Folder**
    - Choose a location on your computer where you want to keep SecuLog.
    - Create a folder with your preferred name.